peta/turtle.tmbundle/README.md

 By hitting `SHIFT + ALT + CMD + S` the active TTL document will be visualized and saved to a PDF document.

+## Installation ##

+Just download/clone this repository, and assert that the "parent" directory (which contains all folders/files of this repo) is named "turtle.tmbundle".
+Double click it and Textmate should know what to do.
+Alternatively just open the `turtle.tmbundle` package with Textmate.